IanTheG/CTB-Angular/README.md

 A rewrite of Connecting The Beads in Angular with PWA enabled for offline caching

+Visit https://www.ctb.mobi for the live version on AWS!

 ## Code snippets I want to keep

 ### Extract data object from a route defined in the routing module